 Courses after BSc Chemistry

-Those holding a BSc, or a bachelor of science, degree have a wide range of employment options.
+Those holding a BSc or a Bachelor of Science degree have many employment options.
 A person with a BSc degree can always pursue research, additional study, or a job in a related discipline, regardless of whether they specialise in Maths, Chemistry, Physics, or Biology.

-Chemicals are currently used in almost every industry, either directly or indirectly, as well as for building, electronics, medications, and food products.
+Chemicals are used in almost every industry, directly or indirectly, for building, electronics, medications, and food products.

 Degrees in chemical science with a solid understanding of the various chemical types, compositions, and properties are encouraged to apply.
-Chemistry graduates are employed in research labs, corporations (mostly in the chemicals and pharmaceutical sectors), and colleges and universities.
+Chemistry graduates are employed in research labs, corporations (mostly in the chemicals and pharmaceutical sectors), colleges, and universities.

 Msc Courses after BSc Chemistry